MrSlosh/NewYorkCoin-AuxPow/doc/build-osx.md

 Other commands:
 -------

-    ./newyorkcoind -daemon # to start the dogecoin daemon.
+    ./newyorkcoind -daemon # to start the newyorkcoin daemon.
     ./newyorkcoin-cli --help  # for a list of command-line options.
     ./newyorkcoin-cli help    # When the daemon is running, to get a list of RPC commands